IKKUengine/ThreadedQtEtaNetServer/README.md

 Start first Virtual-TimeSimulated_EnergySystem.vi and then EnergyMonitoring.vi.
 The system is programmed so that the corresponding database and its structure is created automatically at startup.
 An insight into the database allows the EnergyMonitoring.vi.
 You can also use the [DB Browser for SQLite](https://sqlitebrowser.org/).

+**ηNet Management**
-## OOP-oriented Programming Paradigm of the Management
+OOP-oriented Programming Paradigm of the Management:

 The control interface of the CPOs is summarized as a table (control matrix) in the database.
 If one of the parameters changes, this has a direct influence on the CPOs and therefore on the system itself.

 For example, self-organizing algorithms can use this control matrix: